ITSM-1

 Given that Netflix survived an AWS storage outage where others did not, I’m pretty sure the Chaos Monkey is not going anywhere soon.
 So in answer to my own question, ITIL processes do not handle those incidents.
 Instead the DevOps teams respond to and fix these incidents, embodying the very definition of “you made your bed, you lie in it!”

 A new IT culture includes teamwork and respect.
 Putting people over process and dropping the cynicism that can befall any IT organisation.
 This is not so much needed to make DevOps work but is actually a consequence of DevOps.
 With developers and operations people working closely together for customer outcomes then cultural change is inevitable.
 Gene Kim offers the example of issuing developers with pagers.
 Being woken up at 2am to fix a production bug does help change behaviour and has an enormous impact on code quality!
-As one of the Fathers of DevOps, Gene is worth following, and seeing his presentation on high performing IT organisations is a good starting point.

 A new beginning is the hardest of all.
 Starting with new technology and a new mind-set may seem like it would make it easier to adopt DevOps practices.
 But what about all those legacy systems?
 What about all of those integration points and customisations that make upgrades nearly impossible, let alone rolling out incremental improvement?